 There are some customized fluoride products and whitening Fluoride toothpaste that require professional application.
 You need to visit your fluoride dentist near me for such professional Fluoride application

-If your dentist discovers that you have a good chance of getting dental cavities, he or she can apply rinse, foam, gel, whitening Fluoride toothpaste, or other customized fluoride products that will release Fluoride directly to your teeth.
+If your dentist office near me discovers that you have a good chance of getting dental cavities, he or she can apply rinse, foam, gel, whitening Fluoride toothpaste, or other customized fluoride products that will release Fluoride directly to your teeth.

 Fluoride can also be gotten by taking Fluoride Supplements.
 Fluoride supplements, which come in a lozenge, drop, or tablet form, are available only by prescription.
 These forms of Fluoride are only recommended for children between the ages of six months and 16 years who are at high risk of developing cavities and who are living in communities with a low amount of fluoride in their drinking water.
 It is advisable that you consult a paediatrician or fluoride dentist near me about your child’s fluoride needs.